opws/opws-dataset/docs/fields.md

 When sites *require multiple* identifiers, they are joined with a plus (`+`).
 (For example, simple.com requires an email *and* phone number, so its `username.remind.accept` value is "email+phone".)

+## username.remind.captcha

+What kind of captcha (if any) is used to deter automated username reminders.
+See `password.reset.captcha`.

 ## register.url

 The URL of the page to create a new user account.